 Dhiffushi Island Accommodation: Where to stay in Dhiffushi

-I loved the guesthouse that we stayed in, Infinity Dhiffushi .
-The ownder was really friendly, the rooms were clean and well equipped and we enjoyed the upstairs restaurant with sea views.
+I loved the guesthouse that we stayed in, Infinity Dhiffushi (Agoda) or (Booking.com Infinity Dhiffushi).
+The owner was really friendly, the rooms were clean and well equipped and we enjoyed the upstairs restaurant with sea views.
 Breakfast was included and was pancakes with maple syrup and apple slices with tea or coffee and an orange juice.
 I paid a work permit rate of approximately $50 per room per night which is great budget accommodation in the Maldives.
 They also arranged our boat transfer and let us extend by an extra day when we decided to stay longer.
 There was no problem for a Maldivian national to stay with a foreigner.

 Bikini Beach in Dhiffushi

 You can wear a bikini on the two bikini beaches in Dhiffushi.
 You can wear a bikini while on the beach, however it is not considered respectful to walk around in a bikini or bikini top so take a cover up.
 Our guesthouse said there was no need to cover shoulders and knees and shorts were fine to wear around the island.
 Men should also not walk around topless.

 Drinking alcohol in the Maldives: Dhiffushi